FAQ

 Helping students level up their lead, solo, and accompaniment chops is an absolute joy for me. -

-I play lots of instruments, but I’m not qualified to teach any instrument other than guitar. -
+I do play bass, but I don’t feel that I’m qualified to charge money for teaching anything other than guitar. -

 I teach electric and acoustic guitar.
 Classical guitar is a whole other thing. -

-Songwriting is one of my specialties.
+Songwriting is a specialty.
 I love thinking about it, I love doing it, I love teaching it, and I love working with others on original compositions. -

-Knowing how to play a song is one thing.
-Knowing how to figure out how to play any song is quite another.
+This is another specialty, and it’s probably the one I most enjoy teaching.
 I want to be the last person you'll ever need to ask to help you figure out how to play a song. -

 Lots!